tugascript/nestjs-graphql-monolith-template/README.md

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 Mikro-ORM is a TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns.
 If you like MikroORM, give it a [star](https://github.com/mikro-orm/mikro-orm) on GitHub and consider [sponsoring](https://github.com/sponsors/B4nan) its development!

+[Sharp](https://github.com/lovell/sharp) is a high performance Node.js image processor.
+If you want to [support them.](https://opencollective.com/libvips)

 ## License